Near and nearby both mean close. They are just used differently in the sentence.

 It is what a PREPOSITION does.
 A preposition is a word that shows the relation of one word in a sentence to another word.

-• There is a beach near my house. (this means that there is a beach close to my house)
+- There is a beach near my house. (this means that there is a beach close to my house)

-• He worked in a restaurant near the station.
-Not: He worked in a restaurant nearby the station.
+- He worked in a restaurant near the station.
+Not:

 NEARBY can never be properly used as a preposition, although you may hear someone say it occasionally:

-• The book is near the table. (near means close to the table)
+The book isnearbythe table. (it is not considered correct) - The book is near the table. (near means close to the table)

 Use NEARBY before a noun, as an ADJECTIVE, meaning ‘not far away’:

-• We can meet at a nearby beach.
+- We can meet at a nearby beach.

-• Luckily, the nearby buildings weren’t damaged by the fire.
+- Luckily, the nearby buildings weren’t damaged by the fire.

 Or use NEARBY, meaning ‘not far away’, near whatever is being mentioned, as an ADVERB, to say that something is close wherever what or who is being mentioned is:

-• The beach is nearby.
+- The beach is nearby.

-• Does Paul live nearby
+- Does Paul live nearby?

 Remember that an ADVERB is a word that tells us more about a verb, an adjective or another adverb.
 It describes or modifies these words.